Details Emerge On The Ataribox Console – It’s Not Looking Good

 I don’t think so.
 I would have loved to see Atari make a genuine effort to re-enter the console market, but this isn’t it.
 To me, it looking to be no more than the Ouya Mark II.

 This breaks my heart because as a brand, I love Atari.
 Literally, less than 5′ from where I sit writing this I have an Atari ST hooked up and ready to run.
-Now, had this console been an official Atari backward compatible system, I think it would have flown and I’d have eyed up one myself, but the news, as it stands, has me nothing but worried, skeptical and cynical about this product.
+Now, had this console been an official Atari backward compatible system, I think it would have flown and I’d have eyed up one myself, but the news, as it stands, has me nothing but worried, sceptical and cynical about this product.

 What do you think?
 Will this save or sink Atari?
 Did you own an Ouya? – Let us know in the comments!